D1288/DiceRoller/README.md

 - Create a pull request to the original repository.

 ## Acknowledgments
-- BroCode's java tutorial series for helping me get started with Java GUI's
+- BroCode's java tutorial series for helping me get started with Java GUI <br>
 - OpenAI for developing ChatGPT, which helped in creating this README.